Article 24 - Wages

 Employees who are paid at a rate which exceeds the maximum rate established for their class prior to the implementation of this Agreement, but whose rate falls within the new range for their class, shall be assigned to the maximum of the new salary range.

 Section 3.
 First Year Wage Adjustment.
-Effective July 1, 2017, all salary ranges and rates for classes covered in this Agreement shall be increased by two percent (2.0%), rounded to the nearest cent.
+Effective July 1, 2019, all salary ranges and rates for classes covered in this Agreement shall be increased by two and one-quarter percent (2.25%), rounded to the nearest cent.
 The compensation grids for classes covered by this Agreement are contained in Appendix E-1.
 Employees shall convert to the new compensation grid as provided in Section 2.
 Conversion to the new compensation grid shall not change an employee’s eligibility for step progression increases.

 Section 4.
 Second Year Wage Adjustment.
-Effective July 1, 2018, all salary ranges and rates shall be increased by two and one-quarter percent (2.25%), rounded to the nearest cent.
+Effective July 1, 2020, all salary ranges and rates shall be increased by two and one-half percent (2.50%), rounded to the nearest cent.
 Salary increases provided by this Section shall be given to all employees including those employees whose rates of pay exceed the maximum rate for their class.
 The compensation grids for classes covered by this Agreement are contained in Appendix E-2.
 Conversion to the new compensation grid shall not change an employee’s eligibility for step progression increases.